Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Our Methodology

 {\bf Position}.
+Notice that, in split inference, the client should control the input $s$.
 Considering that $\theta^1$ can include $L$ layers, the input $s$ can be positioned before any layer, among layer $1$ to layer $L$.
 And in this setting, $\theta^2$ can include any number or type of layers.
 The position of input $s$ is a design decision that might affect the trade-off between the output secrecy (\ie privacy) and classification accuracy (\ie utility).
 Adding $s$ to early layers within DNNs aligns better with our objectives for private and efficient split inference.
-It also makes it harder for a curious server to infer the salt $s$ from $Z$ and, as a result, to decode the output semantics.
+It also makes it harder for a server to infer the salt $s$ from $Z$ and, as a result, to decode the output semantics.

-{\bf Example.} As an explanatory example, let input $X$ be an image and the classifier's output Y be the class with four possible categories $\{1:cat, 2:dog, 3:bird, 4:ship\}$.
-Then, for a `dog' image, if $s=1$, the order of the classifier's outputs could be as the default semantic order (\ie the second output shows the probability of being `dog'), and the softmax output could be something like
+{\bf Explanatory Example.} Let input $X$ be an image and the classifier's outputs Y be the classifier's predictions with four possible categories \textit{$\{$1:cat, 2:dog, 3:bird, 4:ship$\}$}.
+Then, for a `dog' image, if $s=1$, the order of the classifier's outputs could be the default semantic order (\ie the second output shows the probability of being `dog'), and the softmax outputs could be something like

 These show that the probability of $X$ as a `dog' is $60\%$.
-But, if $s=2$, then for the same input and the same DNN, the semantic order would change to $\{1: ship, 2: bird, 3:cat, 4:dog\}$ and thus the output would look like
+But, if $s=2$, then for the same input and the same DNN, the semantic order would change to \textit{$\{$1: ship, 2: bird, 3:cat, 4:dog$\}$}, and thus the outputs would look like

 Similarly, the probability of `dog' is $60\%$ here, but now in a different order.
-Without knowing the value of $s$, and only by looking at the outputs of the DNN, one cannot not figure out outputs semantics, and hence cannot understand the true class; which is considered as private information.
-Here, without knowing whether $s$ is equal to 1 or 2, it is not clear which output corresponds to the probability of 'dog'.
+Without knowing the value of $s$, and only by looking at the outputs of the DNN, one cannot figure out outputs semantics, and hence cannot understand the true class; which is considered as private information (\eg without knowing if $s$ is equal to 1 or 2, it is not clear which output corresponds to the probability of 'dog').